King Funeral Service

 Tom married Denise King on September 23, 1972, his father-in-law Jim needed help around the funeral home and recruited Tom.
 Within six months Jim asked Tom to go back to school to become a funeral director.
 In September of 1974 Tom graduated from the American Academy McAllister Institute of Mortuary Science in New York City.
 After passing the State and National Boards and serving a year apprenticeship with his father-in-law, Tom became a licensed funeral director in the fall of 1975.

 Tom and Denise have five children.
 Lauren Marie, Thomas Joseph Jr., David Michael, Daniel Augustine, and Michael John.
-They also have five grandchildren.
+They also have eight grandchildren.
 Tom and Denise reside in Broomall and are parishioners of Saint Anastasia Parish where Tom is a member of the St. Vincent dePaul Society.

 Michael was the son of James J. and Mary (nee Whelan) King.
 He was born on October 19, 1899.
 After graduating from St. Joseph's Prepatory School, he worked in construction with his uncle He later joined his father James in the funeral business in 1929 after the stock market crash.
 James J. King and Son Funeral Home was created.